Common-Codes/verbose/README.md

 - [Bottom](https://bottombots.xyz)

 # How can I implement verbose to my project?
-for HTML apps and websites, just embed an `iframe` with verbose's url and your image request in the `url_src` parameter.
+For HTML apps and websites, just embed an `iframe` with verbose's url and your image request in the `url_src` parameter.

+For Applications similar methods can be used.
+Just use `verbose/#url_src` like the above in any way you feel.
+Tip: `size` keeps aspect ratio's.

 a nice example to get started with is:
 - `https://verbose.crispychat.tech/#url_src=https%3A%2F%2Fhttp.cat%2F404` original full-size image from [http.cat](https://http.cat)/404